Review Community Connections Proposals

 Getting Our Communities involved

-Recognizing that changes in health and healthy behaviors can only come about if they are rooted in a local community’s strengths, the 2017 Community Connections initiative will focus on supporting communities as they identify the changes they want to see and work to reach their goals.
-We want to empower community residents to build on their strengths and address the needs of their neighborhoods, towns, schools, parishes, and communities.
+Recognizing that changes in health and healthy behaviors can only come about if they are rooted in a local community’s strengths, the 2019 Community Connections initiative will focus on organizations that support communities as they identify the changes they want to see and work to reach their goals.

 Not only are we providing grant funding, we are also seeking community members to help us decide what projects get funded.
 Volunteers on our Community Connections Grant Proposal Review Committees will make recommendations about which projects to fund, learn more about community efforts, and network with others in their regions.